 The Four Phases of Cardiac Rehabilitation

 It takes time, persistence, dedication, and patience to recover from a heart attack.
-Your cardiologist in the Western Maryland Health System (WMHS) will help to facilitate a four-part cardiac rehabilitation program so you can return to an optimal state of health after a cardiac event.
+Your cardiologist at UPMC Western Maryland will help to facilitate a four-part cardiac rehabilitation program so you can return to an optimal state of health after a cardiac event.

 A team of specialists work together to improve your mobility, decrease risk factors for a future heart attack or another serious health problem, and assist you and your close family members with psychological concerns as you adjust to a new reality after a heart attack.
 The first phase of your recovery begins before you even leave the hospital.